dotrosedotnet/planner-generator/README.md

 # Planner Maker

-A tool for generating custom Hobonichi-style planners
+A tool for generating custom planners in various styles

 ## Description